 The National Local Growth Assurance Framework requires LEPs to meet minimum diversity requirements.
 Our Board must be made up of a minimum one third female representation.
-We have seven female members of our 19 strong board and meet the requirements set.View all LLEP Board papers
+We have nine female members of our 19 strong board and meet the requirements set.View all LLEP Board papers

 I am the Director of SajeImpact, an organisation which offers a wide variety of bespoke support and advice to Sports Bodies, NGBs, Social Enterprises and Faith Charities, making sure their strategies and communications are effective with the key stakeholders in their sector and bringing social transformation projects to life.

 I was formerly the Labour & Co-operative MP for Loughborough between 1997 and 2010.